STAFF

 The Midlands Graduate School (MGS)

-in the Foundations of Computing Science was established in 1999.
-An
+in the Foundations of Computing Science was established in 1999 by the

-Science.
-We also run the MGS Christmas seminars, consisting of an
+leaders in Computing Science.
+We also run the MGS Christmas seminars,

-afternoon of research talks by both midlands and invited speakers.
+consisting of an afternoon of research talks by both midlands and

 -